Movri (tribe)

 The Movri (Persian: طایفه موری) is one of the major and well-known Iranian tribes of the Bakhtiari people, part of the Haft Lang branch, and one of the seven main clans of Duraki Bab.
-The tribe is named after its eponymous ancestor, "Movri".
+The tribe's name is an eponym, drawn from its ancestor, "Movri".

 Distribution

 The primary homeland of the Movri tribe in Iran was in the Upper Bazoft area of Koohrang in Chaharmahal and Bakhtiari Province.
 Historical events, including the discovery of oil in the 20th century, led some Movri groups to migrate to Masjed Soleyman, Andika, Izeh, Shushtar, other areas of Khuzestan Province, and even Isfahan.

 Earlier, during the reign of Nader Shah, many Bakhtiari migrated to Kandahar; about 500 of them were from the Movri clan.
 They settled in Afghanistan, gradually adopting Dari Persian with a Herati dialect.
 Like their relatives in western Iran, they maintained a nomadic lifestyle.